seyiabolarin/seyiabolarin.github.io/projects/stata_weekly_trainings/README.md

-# STATA Weekend Training Series 🎓📊
+# STATA Weekly Training Series 🎓📊

 Welcome to the official repository for my ongoing weekly STATA training sessions.
 This series is designed to help students, analysts, and early-career professionals build strong foundations in STATA for data management, analysis, and visualization.